rmlhq/babyrocket/hackathons/video_analytics/README.md

 3. Extract objects and meta data from video and build applications using tensorflow, tensorflow-hub, and streamlit

 #### On BabyRocket
+1. Email us [here](mailto:info@rocketml.net) to get access to BabyRocket.
+2. Login to BabyRocket
-1. Go to projects page and create a project
+3. Go to projects page and create a project
-2. From project details page open Jupyterlab
+4. From project details page open Jupyterlab
-3. Open a terminal and clone [hackathon tutorials](https://github.com/rmlhq/babyrocket) and [streamlit self-driving demo](https://github.com/streamlit/demo-self-driving) git repositories
+5. Open a terminal and clone [hackathon tutorials](https://github.com/rmlhq/babyrocket) and [streamlit self-driving demo](https://github.com/streamlit/demo-self-driving) git repositories
-4. Install all required python libraries
+6. Install all required python libraries
    ` sudo /opt/conda/bin/pip install --upgrade tensorflow tensorflow-hub youtube-dl matplotlib`
-5. (Optional) Scale up the master node to B8ms with 8 cores and 32GB memory
+7. (Optional) Scale up the master node to B8ms with 8 cores and 32GB memory

 ### Tutorials